viictorjs/Refrapy/README.md

    conda install -c gimli -c conda-forge pygimli=1.0.12
    ```

-Once all the necessarty packages are installed, extract Refrapick.py, Refrainv.py and the images folder to a directory on your computer.
+Once all the necessary packages are installed, extract Refrapick.py, Refrainv.py and the images folder to a directory on your computer.

 You can execute the python files by running: